 - Consider the other person’s point of view: this means deep listening and checking our assumptions.

 - Determine what to do differently: are you marginalizing others or showing them that they matter?
 Is your feedback positive?

 - Engage others through dialogue: work to broaden your universe and learn to converse with those of other races, genders, ages, abilities and cultures.

 One of the many individuals considering a run for the presidency in 2020 stated that they are “color blind.”
-A Psychology Today article suggests that rather than aiming to be color-blind, the goal should be to “individuate” by seeking specific information about members of other racial groups.
-Individuate may be a big (and awkward?) word.
-It simply means that we all must seek to avoid stereotyping and see others as individuals.
+A Psychology Today article suggests that rather than aiming to be color-blind, the goal should be to “individuate” by seeking specific information about members of other racial groups and avoid stereotyping and see others as individuals.